Murder of Cecilia Zhang: Abduction

 According to an agreed statement of facts read out in a Brampton, Ontario courthouse, Chen was failing in his college studies and feared deportation back to his native China.
 Being a broke visa student, he desperately needed $25,000 to enter into a marriage of convenience as a means of becoming a permanent resident in Canada.
 Chen entered Zhang's home through a kitchen window and removed her from her home between 3:00 AM and 4:00 AM, leaving by a side door.
 When Cecilia tried to scream, Chen covered her face with a towel and held his hand over her mouth.
 Cecilia had stopped struggling by the time Chen placed her inside the trunk of his car.
 When Chen checked on Cecilia later on, he discovered that she had stopped breathing.
 According to Chen, Cecilia's death was the result of Chen's poorly planned kidnapping and not deliberate.

-The highly decomposed remains of Cecilia Zhang were subsequently found in a wooded area of Mississauga by the Credit River at Eglinton Avenue on Saturday, March 27, 2004.
+The highly decomposed remains of Cecilia Zhang were subsequently found by a hiker in a wooded area of Mississauga by the Credit River at Eglinton Avenue on Saturday, March 27, 2004.
 Investigators were unable to determine the cause of death and were unable to determine if she had been sexually assaulted due to the advanced decomposition.

 Trial

 Peel Regional Police had received a complaint about potential illegal fishing in the area on Sept.
 18, 2003 near where the body was discovered.
 His fingerprints were also found on a window screen of Zhang's house.

 Min Chen was arrested and charged with first degree murder.
 Chen was represented by criminal lawyer John Rosen, who had previously defended serial killer and serial rapist Paul Bernardo.
 Min Chen pleaded guilty to second-degree murder on May 9, 2006.
 He was sentenced to life imprisonment; under the faint hope clause then in effect, he was given the right to apply for parole after 15 years.

 During sentencing, Justice Bruce Durno, who presided over the case, questioned Chen's explanation of the events.
 He stated: “This was not an accidental killing in the course of a bungled kidnapping”.

-Lacking an extradition treaty between the governments of Canada and the People’s Republic of China, human rights lawyers have noted that under Chinese law, when Chen completes his sentence and is deported back to China, he will likely face a second trial and sentence in China.
+Lacking an extradition treaty between the governments of Canada and the People's Republic of China, human rights lawyers have noted that under Chinese law, when Chen completes his sentence and is deported back to China, he will likely face a second trial and sentence in China.
 Canadian law forbids this practice, known as double jeopardy, while Chinese law permits it if a Chinese resident commits a crime on foreign soil.
 Trial and punishment in the other country is seen as a mitigating factor, but does not preclude further imprisonment or execution in the People's Republic of China.